While servicing your physical therapy clients in-person is effective, it can be exhausting.

 Not to worry, though.
 There is a way to grow your business, serve more clients, and keep a balanced lifestyle.

-In fact, there are five ways to do it.
+In fact, there are four ways to do it.

-Today, we bring you five methods for converting your offline sessions and consultations into online products, so you can scale your business.
+Today, we bring you four methods for converting your offline sessions and consultations into online products, so you can scale your business.

 #1.
 Launch an online course